SACHSTech/ICS4U-OOP-Design-Assignment/INSTRUCTIONS.md

 ## Part 1 – Choose a System

-Choose a real-world or digital system that can be modeled with **at least three interrelated object types**.
-Here are some sample systems:

-- Playlist and Song organization in a music app
-- Students, Clubs, and Meetings in a school
-- Food delivery service: Menus, Orders, Customers
-- Online store with Products, Cart, and Orders
-- Social feed: Posts, Comments, Likes

-**Limit your scope** to something you can fully build within the timeline.
-More classes does not mean a better mark — deeper, cleaner class design is what earns marks.
+Choose a real-world or digital system to model using object-oriented design.
+This could be something from your everyday life, school, home, or an app/service you use often.

+Your system must include **at least three meaningful object types** that interact.
+Keep it simple and **fully implementable** within our project timeline.

+### Example Systems You Could Model

+Think about the structures you interact with — not just on your phone or computer, but in real life too.
+Here are some ideas:

+#### Everyday Real-World Systems
+- **Shoe closet**: shoes categorized by type, season, or occasion; logic to decide what to wear
+- **Kitchen inventory**: ingredients, expiry tracking, recipe suggestions based on what's available
+- **Personal library**: books organized by genre/author, lend/return system
+- **Toolbox or garage**: tools grouped by function, with checkout or maintenance tracking
+- **Morning routine planner**: daily tasks with time estimates and dependency (e.g., breakfast before teeth brushing)

+#### School-Based Systems
+- **Clubs and events**: students, clubs, meetings, and leadership roles
+- **Course enrollment**: students, courses, schedules, prerequisites
+- **Classroom seating plan**: desks, students, layout preferences or rotations

+#### App-Style Digital Systems
+- **Streaming media app**: user list of shows, genres, and recommendations (e.g. Netflix)
+- **Music manager**: playlists, songs, artists, user favorites (e.g. Spotify)
+- **Food delivery**: menus, orders, restaurants, checkout (e.g. UberEats, DoorDash)
+- **Online store**: products, shopping cart, checkout, delivery tracking
+- **Social media post**: posts, comments, likes, users
+- **Ride-sharing**: drivers, riders, trips, fares (e.g. Uber)

+#### Organizational Systems
+- **Company hierarchy**: employees, roles, departments, manager-subordinate relationships
+- **Library checkout system**: books, borrowers, loans, overdue tracking
+- **Project management**: tasks, deadlines, team members, dependencies

-> ✅ Good scope: A playlist with songs, plus basic metadata and playback features
+> ✅ Good scope: A music playlist system with a few extra features
-> ❌ Poor scope: All of Spotify with podcasts, AI suggestions, ads, user profiles
+> ❌ Too much: Trying to build all of Spotify with podcasts, radio, ads, etc.

 <br>